merkle-open/generator-nitro/packages/generator-nitro/generators/app/templates/src/proto/utils/develop-helpers/readme.md

 # Develop Helpers

-They are included in proto entry point
+They are included in "proto" entry point

 * press `ctrl`|`alt` and `1` to show & hide a banner with current viewport size
 * press `ctrl`|`alt` and `2` to show & hide grid columns in your page